 How does activated charcoal powder work?

-Because the powder is highly porous and an effective absorbent, it can draw liquids and toxins out of the body and skin relatively quickly.
+Because the powder is highly porous and an effective absorbent, it can draw liquids and toxins such as heavy metals out of the body and skin relatively quickly.
 Due to other chemical properties, it easily absorbs other charged chemical compounds, including those which can damage your skin.

 The powder can be applied topically to the body, mixed with various beauty products, or ingested in a tablet or pill.